sorgille/Content-Creator/README.md

 # Social Media Growth

 Hello everyone!
-In this repository, I'm going to include screenshots from the past year and a half to document my social media page growth.
+In this repository, I'm going to document my achievements as a social media manager.
+Below are screenshots of my social media page growth within the last year and a half: